-Where do we sleep in Cafayate?
+Where to Stay in Cafayate?

-Cafayate – Salta Capital
+Cafayate – Quebrada de las Conchas – Salta Capital

-As you can see I have fallen in love with Salta and its diverse landscapes.
+As you can see, I have fallen in love with Salta and its diverse landscapes.

-Where to sleep in the Calchaquí Valleys, Salta?
+Where to sleep in Calchaquí Valleys?

-Here is a link of the two accommodations I used during my roadtrip through the Calchaquíes Valleys.
+Here is a link to the two accommodations I used during my road trip through the Calchaquíes Valleys.
 You also have this generic to take a look at and choose the one you like the most.

 - Hotel Pueblo Antiguo in Cachi.